SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 * Used rigid joint to properly place the nut into position.
 * Used cut tool to re-establish the hole.
-* Used sketch the extrude out the right geometry to fix things.
+* Used sketch to extrude out the right geometry to fix things.

 I then proceeded to repeat the same assembly sequence involving the [MSB8-30 screw](https://in.misumi-ec.com/vona2/detail/110100143940?HissuCode=MSB8-30), M8 washers, and of course the [EMLC-S1-N-M8 nut](https://jlcmc.com/product/s/E04/EMLC/anti-loosening-nut?k=EMLC-S1-N-M8&productModelNumber=EMLC-S1-N-M8), just like yesterday.